Mighty Networks vs. Kajabi: a comparison

 |Built-in affiliate tracking with multiple tiers, links, and reporting||Limited features|

-The True Cost of Kajabi vs. Mighty Networks
+The true cost of Mighty Networks vs Kajabi

-These pricing models will give you a realistic expectation of costs associated with Kajabi vs. Mighty Networks.
+These price models will give you a realistic expectation of costs associated with Mighty Networks vs Kajabi.

-If you plan to use a third-party integration tool to connect Kajabi or Mighty Networks to your existing CRM or marketing automation systems, be sure to budget time and money for those connections and maintenance.
+If you plan to use an integration tool to connect Kajabi or Mighty Networks to your existing CRM, be sure to budget time and money for those connections and maintenance.
 Remember too that you’ll need a third-party integration tool like Zapier to make the connection.

 We recommend selecting the best option that will not only fit your business right now but will also scale with you as you grow instead of holding you back.